hiltmon/hiltmon.com/source/products/index.markdown

 An iPhone app to browse and purchase from [oo.com.au](http://oo.com.au) Australia’s largest online department store.

 **Note:** This product is only available [on the Australian and New Zealand app store](http://itunes.apple.com/au/app/oo-com-au/id422693241?mt=8&ls=1).

+## Kifu

+{% img right /images/kifu-twitter-logo-128.jpg 128 128 %}

+A comprehensive web application to enable *non-profits* to manage their database of constituents, events and campaigns, and finances.
+Kifu was designed to be flexible yet very easy to use and easy to learn.
+Sadly, Kifu was shut down in July 2014.

 ---